rehierl/node-tree-outliner/.github/contributing.md

 * Please be aware that any contribution must be with regards to the ultimate goal: A royalty-free, free-for-all design.
+* Please understand "free" as in "As free as it can get".
-* I appreciate any such contribution in support of this ultimate goal.
+* I appreciate any such contribution that is in support of these goals.